BenPrzychodzki/world-info-flutter/README.md

 Rich commentary and consistent application structure to make the code easier to understand.

 ## Architecture
-App is separated into 3 layers:
+The app is separated into three layers:
 * Presentation layer, which holds all the UI's and cubits
-* Domain layer, for communicating data layer with presentation layer.
-Holds entities, usecases and repository contracts.
+* Domain layer, for communicating data layer with the presentation layer.
+Holds entities, use-cases and repository contracts.
-* Data layer, for repositories, models and data sources.
+* Data layer; for repositories, models and data sources.

 There is also one additional folder called 'core'.
 All values and methods used across the app are stored there.